bacontime/blog-mirror/nature/astrosymbols.md

 </tr></thead>
 <tr>
 <td class="catsym">Ceres<br>⚳</td>
 <td>Largest asteroid.
 Made of clay and brine.
 Cryovolcanoes.
 Originally considered a planet.
 (Pluto is not unique in that regard.)
-There's a dead satellite orbitting around it.</td>
+There's a dead satellite orbitting around it.
+Has the water and organic compounds needed for life, but is far too cold and small for any chance of life occuring in Ceres' past.</td>
 <td>God of the harvest, agriculture, and especially grain.
 Hates pigs.
 Winter happens when her daughter goes to the underworld.</td>
 </tr>
 <tr>
 <td class="catsym">Pluto<br>♇<br><small>alt: ⯓⯔⯕⯖⯡</small></td>
-<td>Most visible object and widest (but not most massive) object in the Kuiper belt.
+<td>Widest (but not most massive) object in the Kuiper belt.
 Weird tilted orbit.
-(And no, I don't know why the unicode standard includes 5 variant symbols for Pluto.)</td>
+Big heart-shaped plain of solid nitrogen the size of Texas.
+Equitorial dark spots made of tholins (space tar), the biggest of which is called "Cthulhu Macula".
+Mountains made of water ice.
+Thin hazy atmosphere.
+May have had liquid nitrogen lakes in the past.(And no, I don't know why the unicode standard includes 5 variant symbols for Pluto.)</td>
 <td>Ruler of the underworld.
 God of wealth.
 Kidnapped Ceres' daughter, who must now stay in the underworld each winter because she ate an underworldly pomegranate.</td>
 </tr>
 <tr>
 <td class="catsym">Haumea<br></td>
 <td>Spins so fast it's egg-shaped.
-Tiny little rings.</td>
+Tiny little rings.
+Both of these features are the result of the planet's history as the product of a violent collision between multiple objects.</td>
 <td>Fertility god who gave humans the ability to give birth.</td>
 </tr>
 <tr>
 <td class="catsym">Makemake<br></td>
-<td>Brightly visible from earth, at least compared to other objects that far out.
-It's kinda red.</td>
+<td>It's kinda red, but not, like, super red.</td>
 <td>Lead god of the birdman cult.</td>
 </tr>
 <tr>